Restaurant Email Marketing: 8 Proven Campaigns To Drive More Sales

 Campaign #2: Welcome email

-Rahul at Saffron Indian Kitchen sends a great one.
-His welcome email says, “Hey, I saw you just joined us.
-By the way, our newsletter gets you access to specials, new discounts, and more.”
-The benefits of staying subscribed are clear.
-And this helps increase open rates for future emails.
+A welcome email does just that.
+Rahul at Saffron Indian Kitchen sends a great one: “Hey, I saw you just joined us.
+Our newsletter gives you access to specials, discounts and more.”
+Clear benefits mean higher open rates.

 Campaign #3: First-time customer campaign